 EFT Compliance Solutions

 In order for financial institutions to be able to run AML compliance programs that can effectively monitor EFTs, they need modern compliance tools.
-Alessa offers an AML compliance software solution, with services such as fraud detection and prevention capabilities, sanctions screening, continuous controls monitoring and more.
+Alessa offers both AML compliance software solutions, as well as fraud detection and prevention solutions.

 Contact our compliance experts today to learn how Alessa can help you meet your compliance requirements with ACH, wire transfers and more.